bobbydwise1/word-definer-sinatra/README.md

 * To run the program itself, go to the command line, and set the current working directory the same as the project's folder.
 * Type $ ruby app.rb at the terminal
 * Open your web browser and head to https://localhost:4567 to start the application.
+* The Heroku website this app is deployed on is https://powerful-hamlet-83937.herokuapp.com/

 ## Technologies Used